cschladetsch/CardChess-Unity3d/Readme.md

 Focusing on the gameplay and [Rules](https://github.com/cschladetsch/Chess2/wiki), and only later will add interaction and visuals/audio.

 Also, I intend to make all the art assets myself.
 Well, mostly.
+I'm using some free sound effects and music assets.

 ## Testing